 I’m blessed and amazed at such strength.

 Which reminds me of another tattoo, inked onto the forearm of a writer I know.
-Kay Strom has a heart for third-world women and one day while interviewing some Copts in Egypt, she noticed they had a cross tattooed to their forearms.
+She has a heart for third-world women and one day while interviewing some Copts in Egypt, she noticed they had a cross tattooed to their forearms.
 Why?

 “We feel certain that severe persecution is coming to Egypt, and we are not sure we will be able to stand up to it.
 We have chosen to have ourselves indelibly marked as followers of Christ so that we can never renounce Him, not even in our weakest moments,” one woman explained.

-Kay was struck by their courage and came home resolved to do the same.
-Her husband, Dan Kline, was a little nervous about her idea, but agreed to drive her to the tattoo parlor when the day came.
-At the last minute, he got one, too–though not on his forearm like Kay.
+She was struck by their courage and came home resolved to do the same.
+Her husband was a little nervous about her idea, but agreed to drive her to the tattoo parlor when the day came.
+At the last minute, he got one, too–though not on his forearm like Her.